 George and Gladys Nugent’s youngest daughter, Joyce, married Tony Robertson, an engineer at Gunthorpe’s sugar factory, in January 1938.
-The marriage at Antigua’s St John’s Cathedral was conducted by Rev Dean Shepherd, who thirty three years earlier had performed the same ceremony at the same church for Joyce’s maternal uncle, Colonel Osbern Foster of the Northumberland Fusiliers and paternal aunt, Monnie Nugent.
+The marriage at Antigua’s St John’s Cathedral was conducted by Rev Dean Shepherd, who thirty three years earlier had performed the same ceremony at the same church for Joyce’s maternal uncle, Colonel Osbern Foster of the Northumberland Fusiliers and her paternal aunt, Monnie Nugent.
 Frank Henzell, who lived opposite and ran Pan Am Airways’ Antigua office, was Tony’s best man.

 When Tony’s job in America came to an end he was assigned as second in command to HMS Torbay, a minesweeper mother ship, for service in the Indian Ocean.
 Joyce had to make her way to Britain with their three small boys.
 They were assigned quarters on a US aircraft carrier, the only civilians on board.
 Wartime secrecy was such that Joyce wrote: ‘We were never allowed to know its name.’
 The trans-Atlantic convoy received a magnificent send-off from New York with an escort of barrage balloons.
-Tim, aged about 4, recalls that he and elder brother Edward were looked after by crew members ‘sliding us down aircraft wings and playing hide and seek’.
+Tim, aged about 4, recalls that he and his elder brother Edward were looked after by crew members ‘sliding us down aircraft wings and playing hide and seek’.
 They docked at Glasgow and stayed at first with Tony’s mother.

 Joyce’s aunt, Muriel Foster can hardly have contemplated how central the village would become in the story of several families when she first settled in Aldbourne.
-Besides her sister Gladys and niece Joyce, three more nephews and nieces, children of George and Gladys Nugent, came to live at Aldbourne with their families in due course: Monica and husband Frank Fowler stayed there on their return from Uganda, before moving to west Wiltshire; Peggy and Peter Delmé-Radcliffe bought Pond House (after returning from Malaysia; and Nick and Margaret Nugent stayed at Lottage Farm on their return from Northern Rhodesia (now Zambia) and Nigeria before they settled in Southampton.
+Besides her sister Gladys and niece Joyce, three more nephews and nieces, children of George and Gladys Nugent, came to live at Aldbourne with their families in due course: Monica and husband Frank Fowler stayed there on their return from Uganda, before moving to west Wiltshire; Peggy and Peter Delmé-Radcliffe bought Pond House (pictured below) after returning from Malaysia; and Nick and Margaret Nugent stayed at Lottage Farm on their return from Northern Rhodesia (now Zambia) and Nigeria before settling in Southampton.
 Tony’s sister, Sheena Taylor, and her family also settled in Aldbourne as did Audrey Foster, the wife of Muriel and Gladys’s nephew Kingsley, with their daughter Patricia during his wartime deployment.
 Members of the Nugent/Foster clan lived in seven different village homes at one time or another.
 Aunt Muriel, pictured below, though disabled in later years was a well-known figure in the village, and family members remember how she used to treat all village children to rides at the annual Aldbourne Fair.

 The Robertsons settled into life in Aldbourne moving to their own home at 14 The Green.
 Colin, who was born in Scotland, was around four when they moved in.
 He remembers that at first the only downstairs tap was in what became the dining room.
 Gradually the small home expanded to accommodate the growing family – eventually to number six children with the arrival of Stephen and Lindsay.
 The younger family members attended the village school.
 Christopher, who was born deaf, boarded at a special needs school at Reading.